Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 ## day 25
 Write a function that takes a positive integer, n, as argument and returns the nth fibonacci number.

+## day 26
+Write a function to find the sum of the first , N, natural numbers.